▶️ LISTEN TO THIS ARTICLE

 This matters because we're building infrastructure where agents become economic actors in autonomous markets.
 Your personal scheduling agent negotiates meeting times with others' agents.
 Your purchasing agent bargains with vendor agents over prices and terms.
 Your healthcare proxy agent discusses treatment options with provider agents.
 In each interaction, whoever controls the more capable model extracts more value.
 Compounded across thousands of micro-transactions, this produces systematic wealth transfer toward users with access to frontier AI systems.

 The mechanism is subtler than simple price discrimination.
-Research on agent-to-agent negotiations in consumer markets shows that negotiation advantages emerge from better theory-of-mind modeling—agents that more accurately predict how opponents will respond to different offers.
+Research on agent-to-agent negotiations in consumer markets shows that negotiation advantages emerge from better theory-of-mind modeling, where agents more accurately predict how opponents will respond to different offers.
 This isn't information the negotiation protocol exposes explicitly.
 It's inference from conversational dynamics: how quickly the other agent makes counteroffers, which dimensions it emphasizes, what language signals flexibility versus firmness.
 Better models perform better inference, which translates to better outcomes.

 As agents gain autonomy over transactions, negotiation disparities will compound into structural inequality.
-Not a policy problem — a capabilities problem embedded in infrastructure.
+This isn't a policy problem.
+It's a capabilities problem embedded in infrastructure.
 The agents aren't misbehaving.
 They're optimizing, and some have sharper tools.

 When Multi-Agent Systems Fail: Emergent Friction and Cascading Errors

 Performance plateaus reveal the structural limits.
-Google DeepMind's scaling study found that adding agents beyond four produces minimal gains on most tasks—accuracy saturates around 45% baseline regardless of agent count.
-More agents don't mean better results; they mean more coordination overhead consuming resources that could go to better individual reasoning.
-State-of-the-art multi-agent systems like ChatDev, designed for collaborative software development, achieve 25% correctness on realistic programming tasks—worse than single-agent GPT-4 baselines.
+Google DeepMind's scaling study found that adding agents beyond four produces minimal gains on most tasks, and accuracy saturates around 45% baseline regardless of agent count.
+More agents don't produce better results; they add more coordination overhead consuming resources that could go to better individual reasoning.
+State-of-the-art multi-agent systems like ChatDev, designed for collaborative software development, achieve 25% correctness on realistic programming tasks, worse than single-agent GPT-4 baselines.
 The multi-agent architecture intended to improve outcomes instead degraded them through coordination failures.

 Communication barriers compound these failures.
 SocialVeil simulated three disruption types grounded in human communication research: semantic vagueness (ambiguous language), sociocultural mismatch (divergent context assumptions), and emotional interference (affective factors disrupting understanding).
 Across 720 scenarios and four frontier LLMs, mutual understanding dropped over 45% and confusion elevated nearly 50%.
 Adaptation strategies like repair instructions and interactive learning showed "only modest effects far from barrier-free performance."
-Current LLMs lack robust mechanisms to diagnose misunderstandings and recover from communication breakdowns—essential capabilities for real-world coordination.
+Current LLMs lack reliable mechanisms to diagnose misunderstandings and recover from communication breakdowns, capabilities that real-world coordination demands.

 Real-World Examples

-JPMorgan COIN: Hierarchical architecture (manager routing to specialists) with peer communication only within specialist tiers.
-Works because subtasks are genuinely independent — analyzing one lease agreement doesn't require coordinating with analysis of another.
-The 360,000-hour volume and 80% error reduction come from matching architecture to task structure, not from agent sophistication.
+Structured document review: Hierarchical architecture (manager routing to specialists) with peer communication only within specialist tiers.
+Works when subtasks are genuinely independent, and analyzing one agreement doesn't require coordinating with analysis of another.
+The lesson is architecture-task fit, not agent sophistication.

 Amazon warehouse robots: Not LLM-based, but instructive.
-Thousands of robots coordinate through centralized optimization — each path computed by a central planner with perfect information and deterministic outcomes.
+Thousands of robots coordinate through centralized optimization, with each path computed by a central planner with perfect information and deterministic outcomes.
 The moment you introduce uncertainty (ambiguous commands, partial information, stochastic outcomes), centralized planning breaks down and distributed coordination becomes necessary.
-The boundary between centralized and distributed isn't a design preference — it's determined by how much uncertainty your task contains.
+The boundary between centralized and distributed isn't a design preference.
+It's determined by how much uncertainty your task contains.

 GAMMS (Graph-based Multi-Agent Simulation) confirms this experimentally: four agents in a well-designed hierarchy outperform eight agents in an unstructured mesh.
 Architecture matters more than agent count.
 Coordination overhead managed is coordination overhead that doesn't consume the gains.